 Long-term animal bioassays and mechanistic studies provide critical information on the capacity of an agent to produce cancer in mammalian systems, including humans, and to contribute to decisions that would lead to better protection of human health.
-Bioassays are the backbone of regulatory science, because they provide the opportunity to rigorously evaluate potential hazards before there is widespread human exposure.
-Bioassays and mechanistic studies are sometimes criticized for en ploying exposure routes and doses that in most instances humans would not experience, although experimental dose categories sometimes approach exposure levels found in occupational situations.
-There is evidence that carcinogenicity in human and animal studies is often concordan, although data may differ as to the affected cancer site (Haseman 2000;

-Maronpot et al. 2004; Tomatis 2002).
-A major effort to evaluate the concordance between animal and human results is currently underway; two Working Group were convened at IARC in 2012 and a systematic evaluation of the correspondence between human and animal data was undertaken (no report is publicly available yet).
+Bioassays are the backbone of regulatory science because they provide the opportunity to rigorously evaluate potential hazards before there is widespread human exposure.
+Bioassays and mechanistic studies are sometimes criticized for employing exposure routes and doses that in most instances humans would not experience, although experimental dose categories sometimes approach exposure levels found in occupational situations.
+There is evidence that carcinogenicity in human and animal studies is often concordant, although data may differ as to the affected cancer site (Haseman 2000; Maronpot et al. 2004; Tomatis 2002).
+A major effort to evaluate the concordance between animal and human results is currently under way; two Working Groups were convened at IARC in 2012, and a systematic evaluation of the correspondence between human and animal data was undertaken (a report is not yet publicly available).

-Criticisms of the IARC process
+Criticisms of the IARC Process

 IARC Monographs are widely used to identify potential carcinogenic hazards to humans and serve as reference documents summarizing the literature on many different agents.
-In recent years, however, individuals have criticized both the classification of individual agents as well as the general evaluative approach ([Anonymous] 2013; Boffetta 2007; Boffetta et al. 2009; Kabat 2012; McLaugh in et al. 2010; McLaughlin et al. 2011).
+In recent years, however, individuals have criticized both the classification of individual agents as well as the general evaluative approach (Boffetta et al. 2009; Epidemiology Monitor 2012; Kabat 2012; McLaughlin et al. 2010, 2011).
 We discuss four of these criticisms below.